 - Most people find the comfortable to sit on for as long as they want to exercise

 - Bike is very quiet and can be used at anytime and won’t disturb others even when they are sleeping or neighbors if you live in an apartment

 - If you have a power outage the bike can’t be used

-- To use all the iFit functionality such as Google Map workouts you have to sign up as a premium member which costs around $100 a year
+- To use all the iFit functionality such as Google Map workouts you have to sign up as a premium member which has an annual cost.

 - Media cable not included